masa-tenable/AWS_IAM_role_for_sizing_script/README.md

 terraform apply
 ```
 Once IAM roles are created, add thease to `~/.aws/config`.
-ARN can be gotten by terraform output
+ARN can be gotten from terraform output.

 ```
 [profile management]